 Call center agents, more often than not, have to engage in conversations with extremely dissatisfied customers who can and will escalate the dialogue into a heated argument and might themselves lose track of the intent behind.
 Even if the customer is unreasonable, the agent must mellow down the situation to ensure that the company doesn't lose a customer.
 These moments are often tricky and are centered around the user psyche.
 However, successful agents are those who triumph these moments purely based on instinct.
 Even so, a business must train their agents in situation-handling and verbal etiquette.
-A few methods to help service agents handle escalation in call centers have been discussed below.
+A few methods to help service agents handle escalation in Contact Centre Solution have been discussed below.

 Very often, when a disaffected customer calls in and is audibly angry, the service rep needs to realize that their anger is toward the company and not personally directed at them.
 It thus becomes essential that the service rep maintains an emotional distance between themselves and the charged environment that gets created due to the emotions of the customer.
 Both parties are human and are prone to human errors.
 However, here the onus lies with the service rep to maintain body language, tone, and professionalism and not get personally involved in the situation, especially not letting their emotions get the best of them.
 Regular weekly meetings can be arranged to train reps on ineffective ways of handling escalation in call centers.

 Like any other job dealing with another human being, a call center customer service rep requires a high level of consistent professionalism.
 It means to decide, belief, and actively act like the one who is in charge.
-The service rep must be trained to remain in control of the developing situation with the customer and be prepared and willing to take 100% of the responsibility to actively shape and influence the case in the desired manner to defuse the heated up conversation ultimately.
+The Omnichannel Customer Service rep must be trained to remain in control of the developing situation with the customer and be prepared and willing to take 100% of the responsibility to actively shape and influence the case in the desired manner to defuse the heated up conversation ultimately.
 Here are a few quick and easy to remember pointers –

 Customer service reps, often due to their position in the chain, assume they can extrapolate all details of the problem from the initial description of the customer's issue.
 However, this might prove to be severely counterproductive and aggravate the customer even more.
 Employees must avoid the trap of focusing too much on the cold 'facts' of an issue and fail to consider the emotional distress it has possibly caused.
 The customer service rep must understand and acknowledge the depth of emotional or mental stress caused by it and offer a solution that actively includes the same.
 The rep must avoid placing their interpretation of an issue and its effects on the customer and, most importantly, avoid playing a blame game and take ownership of the problem to move on to the productive stage of mapping solutions quickly.